 Didactic courses may be delivered via a combination of lecture/interactive/hybrid/online modalities.
 Courses may include laboratory, field trips, and/or in-class learning activities.
-The didactic courses focus on professional science and application and meet competencies at the knows (knowledge) and shows (demonstration in classroom) levels.
 The didactic courses required as part of the program provide the student with the opportunity to establish a solid base of knowledge of the theories, principles, concepts, and practices inherent in each of the three areas of nutrition and dietetic practice: Clinical Dietetics, Food Service Management, and Community/Public Health Nutrition.
+The didactic courses focus on professional science and application to meet competencies at the knows (knowledge) and shows (demonstration in classroom) levels.
+The experiential demonstration activities ensure that students are able to apply the course information to real-life scenarios.
 This knowledge base is essential to allow the student to progress to advanced graduate level courses that include both didactic and supervised experiential learning that meet competencies at the does (performance in professional practice) level.
 Courses required in the Dietitian Nutritionist Program include those that are coordinated with the supervised experiential learning courses as well as others that provide advanced level content.

-Supervised Experiential Learning Courses and Rotations
+Supervised Experiential Learning Courses - Rotations and Didactic Courses with Experiential Learning Activities